Reconstructing Host Repertoire Evolution

 Introduction

 Extant ecological interactions are the result of a long history of coevolution between interacting lineages.
 In the case of host-parasite systems, species associations are continuously evolving via gains and losses of hosts.
 Given that parasites are usually specialized to their hosts, most methods developed to study coevolution focus on congruence between host and parasite phylogenies and use cospeciation as the null expectation (missing reference).
 Recent years have seen increasing evidence that parasites change what hosts they target much more often than previously thought.
 Thus, new methods are required to appropriately reconstruct coevolutionary histories.
-Below, we describe a model of host-parasite coevolution that was introduced in (missing reference), which is based on the Dispersal-Extinction-Cladogenesis approach Ree et al. (2005) used to model geographic range evolution (see Introduction to Phylogenetic Models of Discrete Biogeography for an overview of the DEC model).
+Below, we describe a model of host-parasite coevolution that was introduced in (missing reference), which is based on the Dispersal-Extinction-Cladogenesis approach Ree et al. (2005) used to model geographic range evolution (see Introduction to phylogenetic biogeography with the DEC model for an overview of the DEC model).
 However, in this first version, the model does not include evolutionary changes during parasite cladogenesis.
 This tutorial reviews the modeling concepts developed in (missing reference) then describes how to model host repertoire evolution and reproduce the results published in the paper.

 Model Overview